Food = Love

 “I would just go to their house, sit with them and give them rad food,” Jennifer says.

 She was helping numerous families and the program was growing, but she needed more space.
+Looking at the cooking equipment at Ian Boer shows exactly how much room you need for a commercial kitchen.
 The need to expand to a commercial kitchen led to the creation of the one-of-a-kind Joy Bus Diner.